Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

 * Given a subtitle file for a movie file, it can automatically add sentence audio and images with one `Ctrl+n` command.
 * You can now [extract the video clip itself](https://github.com/Ajatt-Tools/mpvacious/pull/78) instead of the picture.
 However, this note does not support video clips yet.
+* You will have to change the [configuration](https://github.com/Ajatt-Tools/mpvacious#configuration) in order for mpvacious to work with JPMN.

     ??? examplecode "Click here to see some basic config changes to get it working with JPMN."